 Want to fly Business Class to Brazil?
 Try TAP Portugal.
 Here’s my review…

-I love the excitement of a long-haul flight, but once you’ve read that day’s newspapers, eaten three meals and flicked through several episodes of Friends via the inflight entertainment, being in the air for eight or nine hours can begin to take its toll.
+I love the excitement of a long-haul flight.
+But once you’ve read that day’s newspapers, eaten three meals and flicked through numerous movies via the inflight entertainment, being in the air for eight or nine hours can begin to take its toll.

-So, it was with great joy that I experienced flying Business Class with TAP Portugal on my recent press trip to Fortaleza in Brazil.
-It’s not something I would normally be able to splash out on every time I fly, so when I am offered the privilege to upgrade with work, I notice the difference it makes to the quality of your journey.
+Not so when you fly Business Class with TAP Portugal, which I did on my recent press trip to Fortaleza in Brazil.
+Flying business isn’t something I would normally be able to afford.
+But when I am occasionally offered an upgrade with work, I notice the difference it makes to your flying experience.

-If you really want to go all out, starting your travels in the luxury of an airport lounge can make all the difference.
-As we were in Heathrow Terminal 2A – The Queen’s Terminal, we were lucky enough to be invited into the Plaza Premium Lounge which added a lovely relaxing start to our journey.
-(Full review coming soon)
+If you really want to go all out, start your travels in the luxury of an airport lounge.
+As we were in Heathrow Terminal 2A – The Queen’s Terminal, we were lucky enough to be invited into the Plaza Premium Lounge which made for a relaxing start to our journey.

 Breakfasted up, we boarded our TAP Portugal flight to Fortaleza, via Lisbon.

-The seats in TAP are one of the biggest talking points for those who experience an upgrade.
+The seats on the TAP Portugal aircraft are one of the biggest talking points for those who experience an upgrade.
 To start with, they are super roomy with loads of leg room.
 Plus, there are three sets of two which means you never have to be the one in the middle.

 Speaking of clouds, the views of the clouds and the sparkling coastline of Portugal as we approached Lisbon were incredible.
 Seeing the river and sun soaked hills made me want to stop in Portugal’s capital even more.
 A city stop-over to consider perhaps if you’re ever Brazil-bound?